kylemo94/kylemo94.github.io/essays/Why asking a smart question is important.md

 ---
 layout: essay
 type: essay
-title: Why asking a smart question is important
+title: Igniting the fire
 date: 2019-01-23
 labels:
   - Software Engineering
-  - javascript
-  - smart questions
-  - bad questions
+  - Learning
 ---

   What's the importance of asking smart questions when it comes to software engineering?
 By asking a smart question, you will be more likely to get an answer that will help you.
 By asking a bad question, you will most likely get an unsatisfactory answer.
 In the following